Differentially Private Federated Learning: A Systematic Review: Differentially Private HFL

 Last but not least, Some methods choose to perturb raw data directly rather than model parameters.
 Wang et al.~\cite{wang2022safeguarding} treat each data point as an individual user and locally perturb each raw data before uploading it to the edge server.
 They employ the RAPPOR method~\cite{erlingsson2014rappor} to encode each feature of the data, followed by individual bit flips.
 Their experiments demonstrate that this local data perturbation approach effectively withstands data reconstruction attacks while maintaining model efficiency.
 Unlike directly perturbing the local raw data, Mahawaga et al.~\cite{mahawaga2022local} first extract feature vectors from the local datasets using the convolutional and pooling layers in the CNN model.
 These feature vectors are then converted into flattened 1-D vectors and subjected to unary encoding and perturbation by RAPPOR~\cite{erlingsson2014rappor} before being uploaded to the server.
+Wang et al.~\cite{wang2019sparse, wang2023generalized} analyse the theoretical error in generalized linear models under LDP.